We are happy to see all patients concerned about their familial cancer risk. This includes patients that have not had cancer themselves.

 - your patient’s cancer history (including age at diagnosis and pathology report if available)

-- Reason for the referral /family history
+- Reason for the referral +/- family history if known

-- patient’s preferred contact phone number
+- patient’s preferred phone number

-- Fax: 61 2 9304 0468 (preferred method for receiving referrals
+- Fax: (61 2) 9304 0468.
+This is our preferred method for receiving referrals

-- Mail: PO Box 845 Broadway, NSW, 2007, Australia
+- Post: PO Box 845 Broadway, NSW, 2007, Australia

-- To discuss the specifics of your patient’s case, to ask a question or to make an appointment Phone: 61 2 9304 0438
+- To discuss the specifics of your patient’s case or to ask a general question Phone: (61 2) 9304 0438

-The following family histories are NOT likely to be related to an inherited cancer syndrome.
+The following family histories are NOT likely to be related to an inherited cancer syndrome: